Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 GITHUB_CLIENT_ID=your_client_id GITHUB_CLIENT_SECRET=your_client_secret

-Replace your_client_id and your_client_secret with the actual values you obtained when you created the GitHub OAuth app.
+Replace your_client_id and your_client_secret with the values you obtained when creating the GitHub OAuth app.

 openssl rand -base64 32